Political positions of Hillary Clinton: Financial regulation and Wall Street reform

-Clinton called for more robust financial regulation early on in the financial crisis of 2007–08.
-Clinton specifically called for regulations to crack down on financial derivatives and subprime mortgages and strengthen oversight of financial institutions and private-equity markets.Nicholas Confessore & Amy Chozick, Wall Street Offers Clinton a Thorny Embrace, The New York Times (July 7, 2014).
-In a 2007 speech, Clinton "called for major federal intervention in the market for subprime loans, arguing that 'we need to acknowledge that Wall Street has played a significant role in our current problems, and in particular the housing crisis.'"
-Clinton supported the subsequent Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010, a major overhaul of U.S. financial regulations enacted in the wake of the Great Recession.Zachary Warmbrodt, Barney Frank advising Clinton on Wall Street plan, Politico (October 7, 2015).
-Several key architects and supports of the Dodd-Frank Act, including Barney Frank and Gary Gensler, are Clinton supporters who advise her on financial regulations during her 2016 campaign.
-Clinton has proposed to impose a tax on types of high-frequency trading that she describes as "harmful".
-Her official platform says, "In particular, the tax would hit HFT strategies involving excessive levels of order cancellations, which make our markets less stable and less fair."
+Clinton called for more robust financial regulation early on in the 2008 financial crisis, specifically for regulations to crack down on financial derivatives and subprime mortgages, and strengthen oversight of financial institutions and private-equity markets.Nicholas Confessore & Amy Chozick, Wall Street Offers Clinton a Thorny Embrace, The New York Times (July 7, 2014).
+She wanted "major federal intervention in the market for subprime loans", arguing that Wall Street "has played a significant role in our current problems", including the housing crisis.'"
+She supported the subsequent Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010, a major overhaul of U.S. financial regulations enacted in the wake of the Great Recession.Zachary Warmbrodt, Barney Frank advising Clinton on Wall Street plan, Politico (October 7, 2015).
+Several key architects and supports of the act were Clinton supporters who advised her on financial regulations during her 2016 campaign.

+In 2016, Clinton proposed to impose a tax on types of high-frequency trading that she describes as "harmful".
+Her official platform said, "In particular, the tax would hit HFT strategies involving excessive levels of order cancellations, which make our markets less stable and less fair."